 Traveling by Foot

-The start and finish area and Event Village are situated a 30-minute walk from the city centre, or a 20-minutes from York Railway Station.
+The start and finish area and Event Village are situated a 30-minute walk from the city centre, or a 20-minute walk from York Railway Station.
 Walkers can access the venue from any direction, irrespective of road closures.

 Travelling by Rail